krzysztofkadela/MachosTakeaway/README.md

  * Django: The main framework, providing a robust MVC architecture, ORM, and built-in admin interface.
  * HTML/CSS: For developing the front-end layout and styling.
  * Bootstrap: Create responsive design for website.
- * PostgreSQL to cretate databes.
+ * PostgreSQL to create databes.
  * Django Allauth: For user authentication, registration, and account management.
  * Django Crispy Forms: To manage and render forms more easily and with a better user experience.
  * Gunicorn For serving Django application in production environments.